 - You skip meals or eat snacks for meals because you can't afford more

 - You have to choose between paying bills and buying enough food

 We’re located on the third floor of the Nebraska Union in the south hallway in room 348.
 It's easiest to find us from the south side of the Union (the R Street side).
 Simply take the stairs in either the Southeast or Southwest corners of the union or the elevator near the ASUN and UPC offices up to the third floor.
 We are just around the corner, next to the LGBTQA+ Resource Center.

 We are no longer accepting new volunteers for Summer 2018 or Fall 2018.
 Applications for Spring 2019 volunteers will open up in the fall.

-- Collecting donations from the donation bins and stocking and organizing the shelves
+- Collecting donations from the donation bins around campus

 - Helping to market the pantry, reaching out to campus and community organizations to create awareness, staffing booths at involvement fairs, etc.